Journera/glutil/README.md

 # Glutil

-A collection of utilities for managing AWS Glue partitions.
+A collection of utilities for managing data partitions with the AWS Glue Data Catalog.

 ## Hello Friends